 Student 1: Equals?

-Student 2: MV square divided by R,
+Student 2: mv2 ÷ R.

-Teacher: Good, MV squared divided by R, we are back in energy…

-Teacher: Do you know what to do here?
+Teacher: Good. mv2 ÷ R. We are back in energy.
+Do you know what to do here?
 Do you understand why we wrote this?

 Student 3: Yes, for energy considerations.

-Teacher: All right?
-What is the assumption here, what is the assumption that you did not say it orally and now you are going to say it?
+Teacher: Alright?
+What is the assumption here?

-Student 1: That the top of the building is zero, that the H is not that high,
+Student 1: The top of the building is 0, and the H is not that high.

-Teacher: Excellent, that here H equals to 0 and here H equals to one hundred, then you said well, here there is height no speed, here there is speed no height, excellent, let us put on one side of the equation all the energies at the beginning, MGH….
+Teacher: Excellent.
+Here H = 0, and here H = 100.
+As you said, here there is height no speed, and here there is speed but no height.
+Excellent.
+Let us put on one side of the equation all the energies at the beginning: MGH.

-Teacher: On the other side of the equation we put all the energies there are, there is simply speed here, there is no height energy here, and then we solved everything perfectly, but the assumption is that the height here is enormous.
-Now suppose I wanted to annoy you, what else could I do?
+On the other side of the equation, we put all the energies: there is simply speed here, and there is no height energy here.
+Then we solved everything perfectly, but the assumption is that the height here is enormous.
+Now suppose I wanted to annoy you.
+What else could I do?

-Student 6: Give us another H,
+Student 6: Give us another H.

-Teacher: Very good

-Student 7: For example, you could determine the ...
-H,

-Teacher: Let's say a hundred meters, set this H is equal to 0, here what H?
+Teacher: Very good.
+Let's say 100 meters.
+Set this H to 0.
+Here, what is the value of H?

 Student 1: 200?

-Student 2: No, it's minus 100
+Student 2: No, it's –100

-Teacher: Minus 100, then, wait, then what will be the equation?
+Teacher: –100.
+Then, what is the equation?

-Student 7: It will be, MGH equals minus, it will be Delta H, ….
+Student 7: It is MGH = – … It is H …

 Student 5: It came out the same!

-Teacher: True, we got exactly the same thing, in the end we will get exactly the same speeds as before.
+Teacher: True, we got exactly the same thing.
+In the end, we will get exactly the same speed as before.

-Student 7: The minus, in short, does not matter,
+Student 7: The minus, in short, does not matter.

-Teacher: The minus does not matter, so what, what does matter?
+Teacher: The minus does not matter.
+What does matter?

-Student 7: It should be a minus,
+Student 7: It should be a minus.

-Teacher: No, MGH is the height energy, if the H is negative then it means that it has less height energy at this lower point compared to higher points
+Teacher: No, MGH is the height energy.
+If the H is negative, then it means that it has less height energy at this lower point compared to higher points.

-Student 1: Oh, so you say, okay, teacher can this equation change?
-Can change?
-Wait, G is always positive, M is positive, and what's the value of H? ….
+Student 1: Oh, okay.
+Can this equation change?
+Wait, G is always positive, M is positive, and what's the value of H?

 Teacher: When is it equal to 0?

-Student 8: When the R strives infinity.
+Student 8: When the R approaches infinity.

-Teacher: For R strives endlessly.
-Right?
-I asked when is it equal to zero?
+Teacher: R increases endlessly, right?
+I asked, when is it equal to zero?

-Students: (talk together) When the R aspires to infinity,
+Students [talk together]: When the R increases towards infinity.

-Teacher: When the R strives infinity, I mean I brought it from Earth,
+Teacher: When the R approaches infinity, I mean I brought it from Earth.

-Student 1: Right, to the end of, to the end of the universe.
+Student 1: Right.
+To the end of the universe.

-Student 3: Hey hey, it exists, okay, who told you it does not exist?
-You have not reached it yet,
+Student 3: Hey, it exists, okay.
+Who told you it does not exist?
+You have not reached it yet.

-Teacher: Okay, we'll do with other stars, wait, so now you guys say, so what's the minus?
-Why is it a minus?
+Teacher: Okay, we'll do this with other stars.
+Wait, but why is it a minus?

-Student 10: I have no idea teacher,
+Student 10: I have no idea, teacher.

-Teacher: No, so you still do not understand, okay.
+Teacher: So you still do not understand.

-Student 4: What was there, you wrote down zero, now you're just going down, that in infinity the energy is zero,
+Student 4: What was there: you wrote down 0.
+Now you're just going down; in infinity, the energy is zero.

 Teacher: Excellent!